Azure/azure-functions-kafka-extension/samples/java/README.md

 ## Install the KafkaTriggerExtension

 Install extension script for installing the Kafka extension.
-For windows, It also install `confluent_cloud_cacert.pem`.

 _windows_